Dreams of the Deep

 Same Materials

 Breck was welding.
 The sound carried through the rock, a high intermittent buzz that Lev felt in his back teeth from two sections away.
 Structural work.
-The vibration conducted through the asteroid, through the floor and the walls and the brackets and the conduit runs, because the asteroid was one continuous piece of carbonaceous rock that had been drifting through the belt for four billion years and had opinions about what got bolted to it.
+The vibration conducted through the asteroid, through the floor and the walls and the brackets and the conduit runs, because the asteroid was one continuous piece of carbonaceous rock that had been drifting through the belt for four billion years.

 The station had been working since someone reset the lighting schedule and decided it was morning, which was as close to consensus as a station without functioning chronometers in half its sections was going to achieve.
 People in the corridors.
 Tools.
 The sound of repair, which was the sound of crisis except slower and without the alarms.

 He found Caro on the Paran, running post-idle checks.
-The ship had been docked for three days and ships that sat didn’t like sitting.
+The ship had been docked since yesterday and Caro was already running checks.
 Seals to inspect, systems to cycle, the routine maintenance that didn’t care about station crises and wasn’t going to defer itself.

 “How’s the ship?”

 “Fine.
-Fuel’s at sixty-two percent.
-Enough for Karsten and back if we need, or home on a reasonable burn.”
+Fuel’s enough for Karsten.”
 Caro scrolled through something on his portable.
 “Forward port seal needs repacking.
 Not urgent.”

 “But soon.”